Master of Arts in Art

 M.F.A.
 2003, Otis College of Art and Design

-Katherine Gray, Professor, Chair
+Katherine Gray, Professor of Art, Chair, Chair

 B.A.
 1989, Ontario College of Art